 Heat 5 gallons of water to about 160-170 degrees and add bag with chips to pot.
 Remove from heat after about an hour and add pectinase and amylase per manufacture’s directions.
 [155 to 160 is temp that enzymes work the best] Chestnuts are really a fruit and the pectinase will create a much clearer end product by dissolving suspended pectins.
-Add water needed to fill brewing pot.
-Allow to soak 12-24 hours [24 is better] to obtain maximum enzyme action.
+Allow to soak 1-2 hours [2 is better] to obtain maximum enzyme action.
 Allow to soak for a few more hours.
-During soak, raise and lower grain bag a couple times an hour when possible to get maximum sugar extraction.
+During soak, raise and lower grain bag a couple times an hour when possible, to get maximum sugar extraction.
 At the end of the soak you should have a brix of 4-5%.

 Remove the chip bag and allow to drain as much as possible back into pot.
 You will lose 3-4 quarts of fluid aborbed into chips.
-Add 5 pounds corn sugar and add water to bring volume back.
+Add 3 to 5 pounds corn sugar and add water to bring volume back to fill your pot.
 The brix should be 8-12%.
 Amount depends on what you want your end ABV [alcohol by volume] content to be.

 Bring wort to boil.
 Hops are up to brewer but I like Centinnials and Cascades.
 Add 2 ounces of hop in bag and boil for 30 minutes.
 Turn off heat and add 2 ounces of steeping hops for about 30 minutes or so.
 Chill wort as fast as possible with water coil cooler.